francisl/baer-toolkit/README.md

-# Web based Desktop component for react and preact
+# Web based Desktop component for

 !!!
 This is a prototype/Work In progress.
 It will change, break things.